KiwiTrinsic/django-ajax-tables/README.md

 This is a replacement for the django-tables2 {% render_table %} tag.

 To implement the Ajax functionality you will need to add a view which returns the raw table html (example shown below).
-The tag will use that html to render the table on the page.
+The {% ajax_table %} tag will use that html to render the table on the page.
 It will also configure the table sorting and pagination links to perform Ajax calls and in-place updates of the table.
 This will allow you to sort and page through the table without the entire webpage refreshing on each click.